Chase Line Electrification: Walsall to Rugeley

 Sundays from 17 September to 1 October

-More information on replacement services is available on London Midland's website
+More information on replacement services is available on West Midlands Railway's website

 Our work clearing vegetation by the railway helps to keep trains running safely and on time.

 Managing the trees, shrubs and plants alongside our railway to ensure the safety of passengers and railway workers is essential.
 We plan this work carefully and with consideration.